Skip to content

 Environment Strategy

-Environment strategy is the backbone of a well-managed Salesforce development lifecycle.
-A CTA must design an environment topology that balances developer productivity, testing rigor, release safety, and cost.
+Environment strategy underpins a well-managed Salesforce development lifecycle.
+The topology must balance developer productivity, testing rigor, release safety, and cost.
 The wrong strategy causes bottlenecks, data leaks, deployment failures, and developer frustration.

 Sandbox Types

 Salesforce offers four sandbox types, each with different capabilities and limitations.
-The CTA must choose the right mix based on team size, data needs, and release cadence.
+Choose the right mix based on team size, data needs, and release cadence.

 FeatureDeveloperDeveloper ProPartial CopyFull Copy